Building a Genuine Community Around Your Brand

 The crux of it is – if your audience feels like they’re part of your brand, they’re more likely to care about your successes.
 A really great example of a brand doing this well is Luxey Cup.
 Luxey is an Australian-owned company that started out as a simple Kickstarter campaign a few years ago and is now worth millions.
 Sandra-Lea, their Co-Founder, uses Luxey’s social media channels, primarily Instagram, as a two-way communication tool with her audience.

-By including your audience, getting their feedback and opinion throughout your brand’s journey, it will encourage them to feel as though they’re growing alongside your brand.
+By including your audience, and getting their feedback and opinions throughout your brand’s journey, it will encourage them to feel as though they’re growing alongside your brand.

 Admit to your mistakes AND fix them